Justice Faez Isa case: President, PM, law minister not answerable to court, says Govt

 ISLAMABAD: The government on Tuesday informed the Supreme Court of Pakistan that the filing of presidential references is not without jurisdiction.

-The federation contended that under Article 5 of the Constitution, obedience to the Constitution and the law is an inviolable obligation of every citizen of Pakistan.
-“Violation of law imposes either criminal liability or civil liability according to the nature of violation,” says the federation, adding that in both cases, the conduct of a person is prejudicial and cannot be condoned.

-The federation prayed to the apex court to dismiss the instant petition, holding that the presidential reference was lawfully filed without any mala fide, malice ulterior motives or to achieve collateral purposes.
-It stated that the presidential reference does not in any way undermine the independence of judiciary, rather the process of accountability of judges by its own peers enhances the independence of judiciary.
+The Federation contended that under Article 5of the Constitution, obedience to the Constitution and the law is an inviolable obligation of every citizen of Pakistan.
+"Violation of law imposes either criminal liability or civil liability according to the nature of violation,” says the Federation, adding that in both cases, the conduct of a person is prejudicial and cannot be condoned.
+The Federation prayed to the apex court to dismiss the instant petition, holding that the presidential reference was lawfully filed without any mala fide, malice ulterior motives or to achieve collateral purposes.
+It stated that the presidential reference does not in any way undermine the independence of judiciary, rather the process of accountability of judges by its own peers enhances the independence of the judiciary.

-The president of Pakistan has filed the reference in exercise of his constitutional duties under Article 209(5) of the Constitution.

 Munir A Malik, counsel for Justice Isa, told the court that a deliberate campaign was designed to punish his client for delivering some judgments which were disliked.
 "This campaign was meant to harass the judge for his bold verdicts and this is my case," Malik said and added that his client and his family members were spied upon and this issue has to be addressed during instant proceedings.
 The counsel questioned as to whether Article 209 of the Constitution can be used to punish a judge for delivering bold judgments.